marhjoh/University-Searcher-REST-API/README.md

 ## Design

+Throughout the implementation of this application, the focus points on the design has been loose coupling, high cohesion and modularity as close to Golang convention as possible.
+This has been done through constants, different files for handlers and generic functions.

+### Project structure

+The project structure was created with the goal of responsibility driven design, and to minimize code duplication overall.

+The endpoint-handlers got one file each, and are all located in the "handlers" package.
+Since both uniinfo and neighbourunis need to request both countries and universities, all code related to requesting and getting a response is moved to an own request package.

+In order to limit API-requests, when countries are requested all borders from the country is retrieved and for each border request the country.
+By doing this the API workload can get large.
+The API-server side's workload is reduced.
+In this way the REST-principles are met.

 Extra features

 * Cache: When searching for a country/ies, the country/ies will be cached for a set period of time.
+This is done to ensure an updated cache.
   This result in less frequent requests for the API and shorter response time.
 * Query: The user is able to specify both the limit of results and which fields to be included in a response.

 ## Further improvements